Multifunction, Fanned & Conventional Ovens

 Fan Grill with Rotisserie

-The rotisserie function grills meat whilst it rotates around on the spindle provided, ensuring evenly cooked and succulent meat.
+The rotisserie function grills meat whilst it rotates around on a spindle provided, ensuring evenly cooked and succulent meat.

 Quick Start